Stanford-TAPS/TAPS_space_request/README.md

 yarn dev
 ```

-If you wish to run in SSL mode, run:
+If you wish to run in SSL (required for Stanford SSO to work) mode, run:

 ```bash
 yarn devssl
 ```

-You should have a local certificate in the root directory generated with `mkcert` called `localhost.pem` and `localhost-key.pem`.
+You should have a local certificate in the root directory generated with `mkcert`, with files called `localhost.pem` and `localhost-key.pem`.
 If developing with Firefox, you must also install `nss`.
+All this can be done with:

 ```bash
 brew install nss
 brew install mkcert
 mkcert -install
 ```

+Once you have the certificate, you can just run `yarn devssl` and it will work.

 ### Deploying